OWASP/Security-Champions/docs/artifacts.md

 * See more artifact types and their descriptions [here](https://docs.google.com/document/d/1eZHaBUMBxHmSLTVAhdaGVvZNl3MP5Fe-UCNFBuyY9RA/edit?usp=sharing)!

 We’re collecting data from companies worldwide that have Security Champions Programs at any stage of maturity (including wishful thinking!).
 Please contact us ([Irfaan Santoe](https://www.linkedin.com/in/irfaansantoe/), [Marisa Fagan](https://www.linkedin.com/in/marisafagan/), [Aleksandra Kornecka](https://www.linkedin.com/in/aleksandrakornecka/)) to set up a time to meet and donate.

+## Hall of Fame - donors of artifacts
+Find out who donated artifacts in our [Hall of Fame](halloffame.md)